Certain Automations and device types can utilize local processing with the SmartThings Hub (2018), SmartThings Hub v2 (2015), and SmartThings Wifi.

 1. Device must be able to run locally

-2. SmartApp must be able to run locally
+2. Automations must be able to run locally

-Additionally, sunrise/sunset and mode changes cannot process locally.
-Using these as triggers for Smart Lights will prevent the automations from performing without an active internet connection.
-Use a different trigger, such as At a specific time, instead to ensure your automations can run locally.
+Additionally, mode changes cannot process locally.
+Using this as a trigger for Smart Lights will prevent the automations from performing without an active internet connection.
+Use a different trigger, such as At a specific time instead to ensure your Automations can run locally.

-3. Cloud, LAN, and virtual devices must NOT be included
+3. Most cloud, LAN, and virtual devices may NOT be included

-If any cloud, LAN, or virtual device is added to a SmartApp, the automation will not run locally.
-Cloud, LAN, and virtual devices are reliant on an active internet connection.
+If any cloud or virtual device is added to an Automation, the Automation will not run locally.
+Most LAN devices will not be able to run locally, with the exception of Philips Hue devices with firmware v0.19.17.
+These cloud, LAN, and virtual devices are reliant on an active internet connection.
 This includes mobile presence devices, as well.
-Any SmartApps triggered by mobile presence will not execute in the event of an internet outage.
+Any Automations triggered by mobile presence will not execute in the event of an internet outage.

 Are there any other requirements?

-Remember the following to ensure that your local devices and SmartApps perform as expected:
+Remember the following to ensure that your local devices and Automations perform as expected:

-- The Samsung SmartThings Hub (Hub v2) is capable of local processing and has battery backup; the first-generation SmartThings Hub does not have these capabilities.
+- SmartThings Hub (2018), SmartThings Hub v2 (2015), Samsung Connect Home, and SmartThings Wifi are capable of local processing; the first-generation SmartThings Hub v1 (2013) does not have these capabilities.
 Read this article if you are uncertain of which Hub you own.

-- To execute local commands during a power outage, the Hub must have 4 AA batteries installed.
+- SmartThings Hub v2 (2015) also has battery-backup.
+To execute local commands during a power outage, the Hub v2 must have 4 AA batteries installed.
 There are 4 AA batteries included with Hub v2 but are not preinstalled.
 This battery backup is expected to last up to 10 hours.

 - Devices that are not battery powered and require a persistent power source will not respond in the event of a power outage.

-- An active internet connection is always required to manually control your devices and SmartApps via the SmartThings mobile app.
+- An active internet connection is always required to manually control your devices and Automations via the SmartThings mobile app.

 - During an internet outage, the Hub will not be able to talk to the SmartThings cloud or mobile app; you will not be notified via the app of a local event until internet is restored.